markbuckley/sou-exploratory-analysis/README.md

-sou-explorative-analysis
+sou-exploratory-analysis
 ========================

-Explorative analysis of the US State of the Union addresses
+Exploratory analysis of the US State of the Union addresses